HSLUSilvan/DIGCRE_3DAIModels/README.md

 ## Install guide

-(If you don't want to explore the Scene in Unity you can also look at the files in the Assets folder.
+(If you don't want to explore the scene in Unity you can also look at the files in the Assets folder.
 The models, scripts and other files are located there.)

 - This project does not contain a build therefore you need UnityEditor to be able to explore it.
 (Source code)
 - In Unity Hub, select the "Project" tab and then choose "Open".
 Select "Add Project from disk."